HenryWinterbottom-NOAA/ufs_tcdiags/jupyter/md/tcdiags.be2002_pi.md

     +--------------+--------+------------+-----------------+---------------------------------+

-   2023-06-19 16:09:33 :: INFO :: utils.schema_interface: Schema successfully validated.
+   2000-01-01 00:00:00 :: INFO :: utils.schema_interface: Schema successfully validated.
-   2023-06-19 16:09:33 :: WARNING :: utils.schema_interface: Schema optional value flip_lat has not been defined; setting to default value False.
+   2000-01-01 00:00:00 :: WARNING :: utils.schema_interface: Schema optional value flip_lat has not been defined; setting to default value False.
-   2023-06-19 16:09:33 :: WARNING :: utils.schema_interface: Schema optional value flip_z has not been defined; setting to default value False.
+   2000-01-01 00:00:00 :: WARNING :: utils.schema_interface: Schema optional value flip_z has not been defined; setting to default value False.
-   2023-06-19 16:09:33 :: WARNING :: utils.schema_interface: Schema optional value ncfile has not been defined; setting to default value None.
+   2000-01-01 00:00:00 :: WARNING :: utils.schema_interface: Schema optional value ncfile has not been defined; setting to default value None.
-   2023-06-19 16:09:33 :: WARNING :: utils.schema_interface: Schema optional value scale_mult has not been defined; setting to default value 1.0.
+   2000-01-01 00:00:00 :: WARNING :: utils.schema_interface: Schema optional value scale_mult has not been defined; setting to default value 1.0.
-   2023-06-19 16:09:33 :: WARNING :: utils.schema_interface: Schema optional value scale_add has not been defined; setting to default value 0.0.
+   2000-01-01 00:00:00 :: WARNING :: utils.schema_interface: Schema optional value scale_add has not been defined; setting to default value 0.0.
-   2023-06-19 16:09:33 :: WARNING :: utils.schema_interface: Schema optional value squeeze has not been defined; setting to default value False.
+   2000-01-01 00:00:00 :: WARNING :: utils.schema_interface: Schema optional value squeeze has not been defined; setting to default value False.
-   2023-06-19 16:09:33 :: WARNING :: utils.schema_interface: Schema optional value squeeze_axis has not been defined; setting to default value 0.
+   2000-01-01 00:00:00 :: WARNING :: utils.schema_interface: Schema optional value squeeze_axis has not been defined; setting to default value 0.
-   2023-06-19 16:09:33 :: WARNING :: utils.schema_interface: Schema optional value ncvarname has not been defined; setting to default value None.
+   2000-01-01 00:00:00 :: WARNING :: utils.schema_interface: Schema optional value ncvarname has not been defined; setting to default value None.
-   2023-06-19 16:09:33 :: INFO :: utils.schema_interface:
+   2000-01-01 00:00:00 :: INFO :: utils.schema_interface:

     +--------------+--------+------------+-----------------+-----------------------------------+
     |   Variable   |  Type  |  Optional  | Default Value   | Assigned Value                    |